Soufiane El Banouhi

-Soufiane El Banouhi (born 26 July 1992) is a Belgian footballer who is currently playing for Lokeren-Temse in the Belgian Division 2.
+Soufiane El Banouhi (born 26 July 1992) is a Belgian footballer who is currently playing for Heist in the Belgian Division 2.

 El Banouhi started his footballing career with RWDM Brussels where he stayed until 2013 when he moved to WS Brussels.
 At WS Brussels he played three seasons, during the first two he was a first team regular but the third season saw him only playing one match.
 El Banouhi thereafter moved to OH Leuven playing in the Belgian First Division B where he again featured in the first team.

 Personal life

 Born in Belgium, El Banouhi is of Moroccan descent.